beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 (@) `03-keypair-add.sh`

-This script creates a key pair, which is injected by OpenStack into VMs to allow password-less SSH connections.
-The generated private key is save into the `../config/test.pem` file.
+Nova supports injection of SSH keys into VM instances for password-less authentication.
+This script creates a key pair, which can be used by Nova to inject into VMs.
+The generated public key is stored internally by Nova, whereas, the private key is saved into the specified `../config/test.pem` file.

 ```Bash
 # Create a key pair